 The next day started bright and early, with our local guide, Belinda, meeting us at our guesthouse for a day of exploring.
 Belinda is from lower Batad Village but goes to University in Banaue.
 She was just back during the holidays to do some guiding to help her family out with money.

-We began our adventure by hiking further into the valley then along the edges of the swampy rice terraces, through lower Batad Village, then across to the next valley.
+We began our adventure by hiking further into the valley then along the edges of the swampy rice terraces, through lower Batad Village, and then across to the next valley.
 The path was steep and we stopped often to take photos of the spellbinding scenery that surrounded us.

 From the viewpoint looking into the next valley over, we descended steep and narrow stairs till we rounded a corner and could see the powerful waterfall that was our destination.